Allakaket, Alaska: 2020 census

+2000 census

 As of the census of 2000, there were 97 people, 41 households, and 18 families residing in the city.
 The population density was 27.0 PD/sqmi.
 There were 59 housing units at an average density of 16.4 /mi2.
 The racial makeup of the city was 4.12% White, and 95.88% Native American.

 There were 41 households, out of which 26.8% had children under the age of 18 living with them, 31.7% were married couples living together, 7.3% had a female householder with no husband present, and 53.7% were non-families.
 53.7% of all households were made up of individuals, and 2.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.37 and the average family size was 3.68.

 In the city, the age distribution of the population shows 23.7% under the age of 18, 19.6% from 18 to 24, 22.7% from 25 to 44, 25.8% from 45 to 64, and 8.2% who were 65 years of age or older.
 The median age was 32 years.
 For every 100 females, there were 142.5 males.
 For every 100 females age 18 and over, there were 155.2 males.

 The median income for a household in the city was $16,563, and the median income for a family was $33,125.
 Males had a median income of $13,750 versus $35,417 for females.
 The per capita income for the city was $10,912.
 There were 11.8% of families and 12.9% of the population living below the poverty line, including 12.5% of under eighteens and none of those over 64.

 Public services

 Most public facilities were severely damaged in the 1994 Koyukuk River flood.
 Major components have been replaced—a new washeteria, well and treatment plant, 100000 usgal water storage tank, sewage lagoon, and force main have recently been completed.
 The lagoon is connected to the washeteria and school.
 Residents carry treated water and haul honeybuckets or use pit privies; no households have plumbing.
 Infrastructure improvements to provide a flush/haul system are continuing.
 A new landfill and access road are also under construction.
 Electricity is provided by Alaska Power Company.
 There is one school located in the community, attended by 52 students.
 Local hospitals or health clinics include Allakaket Health Clinic (907-968-2248).
 Allakaket Health Clinic is a Primary Health Care facility.
-Allakaket is classified as an isolated village, it is found in EMS Region 1C in the Interior Region.
+Allakaket is classified as an isolated village; it is found in EMS Region 1C in the Interior Region.
 Emergency Services have river and air access.
 Emergency service is provided by a health aide.

 The Yukon–Koyukuk School District operates the Allakaket School.